Skip to content

 A handful of terms come up often enough that it’s worth pinning them down before you read the rest of the docs.
 The lifecycle words in particular are easy to confuse - and the distinctions matter for what you can do next.

-• microagent — the project: Go library, CLI, and backend supervisors.
+• microagent - the project: Go library, CLI, and host supervisors.

 • microagent - the CLI binary.
 A thin shell over the Go library.